Lower fees than cards

 ACH is not built for speed.
 It is built for pricing, predictability, and regulated settlement.
 This method is designed for buyers who plan ahead.

-ACH avoids card network fees and chargeback risk.
-That efficiency translates into lower overall costs for larger or repeat purchases.
+ACH avoids card network fees and chargeback exposure.
+That efficiency supports stronger pricing for repeat or larger purchases.

 ACH supports higher transaction sizes without the limits and friction common to debit and credit cards.